zacharyfmarion/Material-Markdown/README.md

 Open the application using Electron:

-`node_modules/electron-prebuilt/dist/Electron.app/Contents/MacOS/Electron .`
+`npm start`

-I realize this is a bit convoluted at the moment...once a stable build is reached I will package it using Electron and provide a download link.
+Once a stable build is reached I will package it using Electron and provide a download link.

 ## Contributing